 - Managing different personalities

 - Conducting a performance review

 Who Should Attend

 Individuals interested in becoming a supervisor, newly promoted supervisors, or supervisors wishing to enhance their leadership skills, communication, and effectiveness.

-- 1.0 Roads Scholar Program required credit.
+- 1.0 Roads Scholar Program Leadership Certificate credit.

-- To the best of our knowledge, this course/activity meets the continuing education requirements for 6.0 PDHs as outlined in Minnesota Statute 326.107.
+- To the best of our knowledge, this course/activity meets the continuing education requirements for 7.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.